Classification of radar targets using machine learning and deep learning

 println("Предсказанный класс: $predicted_class_name")

-So, the model has fulfilled its task.
+Accordingly, the model coped with its task.

 LSTM

-Initialise the parameters involved in model training and data preparation
+Initialize the parameters involved in model training and data preparation

 MaxEpochs = 50;